blockchainsllc/in3-legacy/docs/api.md

 ## Type LogProof

-a Object holding proofs for event logs.
+an Object holding proofs for event logs.
 The key is the blockNumber as hex

 Source: [types/types.ts](https://github.com/slockit/in3/blob/master/src/types/types.ts#L592)